gopal265/todolist/README.md

 7. Start the development server : npm start (in client)
 8. Start the node server : nodemon index.js (in server in cmd only)
 9. Open your browser and visit : http://localhost:3000
+10. Note : Need to have Internet  for the backend to work,because the data is stored in Mongodb Atlas which is a cloud service

 ## Usage